sajadzshoki/clothe-shop-chatgpt/README.md

-### This React Project is made only by chatgpt and I,ve just copied the codes and created the folders and files.
+### This React Project is made only by chatgpt and I've just copied the codes and created the folders and files.

 ## [Chat Link]( https://chatgpt.com/share/66f51f58-b354-800a-9d1c-b641e525663b)